saraelo/r3f-slider/README.md

 - **Interactive Controls**: Navigate through your presentation with intuitive and user-friendly controls.
 - **Customizable Themes**: Easily customize the appearance of your slides to align with your branding or design preferences.
 - **Responsive Design**: Enjoy a consistent viewing experience across various devices and screen sizes.
-- **Seamless Integration**: Embed `r3f-slider` into your web projects effortlessly, thanks to its React component-based architecture.

 ## Prerequisites